microsoft/ML-For-Beginners/2-Regression/2-Data/README.md

 ✅ Did you notice that pumpkins sold by the half-bushel are very expensive?
 Can you figure out why?
 Hint: little pumpkins are way pricier than big ones, probably because there are so many more of them per bushel, given the unused space taken by one big hollow pie pumpkin.
 ## Visualization Strategies

 Part of the data scientist's role is to demonstrate the quality and nature of the data they are working with.
 To do this, they often create interesting visualizations, or plots, graphs, and charts, showing different aspects of data.
 In this way, they are able to visually show relationships and gaps that are otherwise hard to uncover.
+Visualizations can also help determine the machine learning technique most appropriate for the data.
+A scatterplot that seems to follow a line, for example, indicates that the data is a good candidate for a linear regression exercise.

 One data visualization libary that works well in Jupyter notebooks is [Matplotlib](https://matplotlib.org/) (which you also saw in the previous lesson).